edamla/mediterraneanagency/_books/2021-09-01-extracurricular.md

-“Okuldışı” is a book of liberation narrated by a writer who has fallen off the horse many times on this path, despite all the pessimism, troubles, and difficulties, and tells young people that “there is an- other way” despite all the challenges.
+“Okuldışı” is a book of liberation narrated by a writer who has fallen off the horse many times on this path, despite all the pessimism, troubles, and difficulties, and tells young people that “there is another way” despite all the challenges.
 This book is a youth manifesto that claims the solution to many problems seen in our education system lies outside of school.